cybersecurityworks553/Security-Advisories/README.md

 ### Security-Advisories

-Below are notifications for security vulnerabilities in third-party software discovered by CSW Researchers
+Below are notifications for security vulnerabilities in third-party products discovered by CSW Researchers

 | Publised Date              | Severity      | CVE |
 |-------------------|-----------|-----------------------------------------------|